Raising the Flag on Iwo Jima: Publication and staging confusion

-Following the flag-raising, Rosenthal sent his film to Guam to be developed and printed.
+After the flag-raising, Rosenthal sent his film to Guam to be developed and printed.
 George Tjaden of Hendricks, Minnesota, was likely the technician who printed it.
-Upon seeing it, Associated Press (AP) photograph editor John Bodkin exclaimed "Here's one for all time!" and immediately transmitted the image to the AP headquarters in New York City at 7:00 am, Eastern War Time.
+Upon seeing it, Associated Press (AP) photograph editor John Bodkin exclaimed, "Here's one for all time!" and immediately transmitted the image to the AP headquarters in New York City at 7 am, Eastern War Time.
 The photograph was quickly picked up off the wire by hundreds of newspapers.
 It "was distributed by Associated Press within seventeen and one-half hours after Rosenthal shot it—an astonishingly fast turnaround time in those days."

-However, the photograph was not without controversy.
-Following the second flag-raising, Rosenthal had the Marines of Easy Company pose for a group shot, the "gung-ho" shot.
-A few days after the photograph was taken, Rosenthal—back on Guam—was asked if he had posed the photograph.
+A moment's misunderstanding led to a persistent misconception that the photograph had been staged.
+After the second flag-raising, Rosenthal had the Marines of Easy Company pose for a group shot, the "gung-ho" shot.
+A few days later, Rosenthal—back on Guam—was asked if he had posed "the photograph".
 Thinking the questioner was referring to the 'gung-ho' photograph, he replied "Sure."
 After that, Robert Sherrod, a Time-Life correspondent, told his editors in New York that Rosenthal had staged the flag-raising photograph.
-Times radio show, Time Views the News, broadcast a report, stating that "Rosenthal climbed Suribachi after the flag had already been planted. ...
-Like most photographers [he] could not resist reposing his characters in historic fashion."
-As a result of this report, Rosenthal was repeatedly accused of staging the photograph or covering up the first flag-raising.
-One New York Times book reviewer even went so far as to suggest revoking his Pulitzer Prize.
-In the following decades, Rosenthal repeatedly and vociferously denied claims that the flag-raising was staged.
-"I don't think it is in me to do much more of this sort of thing ...
-I don't know how to get across to anybody what 50 years of constant repetition means," he said in 1995.
-In spite of movie camera film shot by Sergeant Bill Genaust simultaneously with Rosenthal snapping his still camera, showing the live action, unstaged, flag raising, the controversy continued.
+Times radio show, Time Views the News, said, "Rosenthal climbed Suribachi after the flag had already been planted....Like most photographers [he] could not resist reposing his characters in historic fashion."
+As a result, Rosenthal was accused of staging the photograph or covering up the first flag-raising.
+One New York Times book reviewer suggested revoking his Pulitzer Prize.
+The misperception persisted for decades, despite Genaust's movie film that showed Rosenthal snapping his still camera as the flag was raised.
+Rosenthal repeatedly and vociferously denied the claims.
+"I don't think it is in me to do much more of this sort of thing," he said in 1995.
+"I don't know how to get across to anybody what 50 years of constant repetition means".